tamirmgl05/Credit_Risk_Analysis/README.md

 ## Overview of the loan prediction risk analysis:

 The purpose of this analysis is to predict credit risk by using the credit card credit dataset from LendingClub which is a peer-to-peer lending services company.
 We will conduct the oversampling and undersampling strategies by using the RandomOverSampler and SMOTE algorithms, and the ClusterCentroids algorithm techniques.
-Then, you’ll use a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
-Next, you’ll compare two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk.
+Then, the combinatorial approach of over- and undersampling using the SMOTEENN algorithm will take place.
+Finally, we will predict the credit risk by comparing two new machine learning models that reduce bias, BalancedRandomForestClassifier and EasyEnsembleClassifier.

-The purpose of this analysis is well defined

 ## Results:
 There is a bulleted list that describes the balanced accuracy score and the precision and recall scores of all six machine learning models (15 pt)